Planning a trip to Budapest in Hungary? The question everyone wants to know, which are the best baths in Budapest?

 This part of Rudas Thermal baths is almost 500 years old and it’s a magnificent structure.
 After enjoying the 5 different thermal pools, even braving the 42 degrees pool which was crazy hot, I went to explore the more modern section of the baths.

 By now it was dark outside and the views of the city lite up at night were simply amazing.
 Now I love the city at night, but sitting in a heated rooftop pool made it even more enjoyable!

-For me, the Rudas Baths are the best choice for you thermal baths in Budapest because it includes something for everyone.
+- For me, the Rudas Baths are the best choice for thermal baths in Budapest because they include something for everyone.